jtl-software/connector-documentation/plugins/events.rst

 Events
 ======

-Events are dispatched in :doc:`Application </book/application>` class in specific moments and can be classified as 4 main types by event name creation.
+Events are dispatched in an instance of the :doc:`Application </book/application>` class in specific moments.
+They can be classified as 4 main types by event name creation.
-You can easily build event name using static helper methods from ``Jtl\Connector\Core\Definition\Event`` class.
-By using events you can add functionality to the main entities which themselves cannot be added.
 The technology behind the event system is explained in the next chapter, see :ref:`plugin-architecture`.
+You can easily build an event name by using static helper methods from the ``Jtl\Connector\Core\Definition\Event`` class.

 1. Endpoint controller related
 ------------------------------

-This is most common event type.
-Can be used for model properties manipulations.
-Events listed below are related to main model entities.
-If event class is missing then ``Jtl\Connector\Core\Event\ModelEvent`` will be used.
+This is the most common event type.
+It can be used for the manipulation of models.
+The classes listed below are used as event arguments related to a specific
+Core model.
+If an event class for a specific model is missing then an instance of ``Jtl\Connector\Core\Event\ModelEvent`` will be used as argument.

 Example events ( see full list in `/src/Event` folder ):